marc2332/reactor-wallet/README.md

 TODO / Ideas:
 - [ ] **A name for the app**
 - [ ] Seedphrases encryption
-- [ ] Mainnet/betanet/custom net support
+- [ ] Mainnet/betanet/custom net support besides devnet
-- [ ] Ability to name and renamed imported and created wallets, and watched addresses
+- [ ] Ability to name and rename imported and created wallets, and watched addresses
 - [ ] Ability to make transactions
-- [ ] Ability to refresh the current SOL value
+- [x] Ability to refresh the current SOL value by pulling down
 - [ ] Option to use another currency besides dollar as equivalent value
 - [ ] Display latest transactions (waiting for https://github.com/cryptoplease/cryptoplease-dart/pull/83)
 - [ ] Better project organization